2018 VALOR AWARDS

-The newly opened Metal Building at the Trustees Garden hosted the Two Hundred Club of the Coastal Empire while we celebrated and honored the first responders who demonstrated great courage in the face of danger.Tybee Island Police Department’s Corporal Skylar Strickland and Savannah Fire and Rescue Department’s, Captain Patrick Grant, Advanced Firefighter Matthew Metivier, and Firefighter Eric Harries were presented the new Tak Argentinis Valor Award.
+The newly opened Metal Building at the Trustees Garden hosted the Two Hundred Club while we celebrated and honored the first responders who demonstrated great courage in the face of danger.Tybee Island Police Department’s Corporal Skylar Strickland and Savannah Fire and Rescue Department’s, Captain Patrick Grant, Advanced Firefighter Matthew Metivier, and Firefighter Eric Harries were presented the new Tak Argentinis Valor Award.
 US Army Garrison Commander Lieutenant Colonel Kenneth Dwyer, Hunter Army Airfield, gave an inspired keynote address to a spellbound audience.

 Founding member, Tak Argentinis, has given so much to the Two Hundred Club, creating, shaping, and guiding the Two Hundred Club into the successful philanthropic organization it is today.
 In honor of Tak Argentinis and his family the Valor Award has been renamed the Tak Argentinis Valor Award.

 Wonderful music by Andrew Gill, heavy hor d’ouevres prepared by Paul Kennedy Catering, and conversation with fellow Two Hundred Club members, first responders, and Two Hundred Club family members made the evening a tremendous success.

 We would like to thank Charles Morris and the Morris Center team, the Host South team, the Paul Kennedy Catering team, the Advanced AV Rentals team, Craig Harney, Doug Weathers, the Lesley Francis PR team, Alicia Briscoe, and Angel Hernandez for making the evening perfect.

 200 CLUB LAW ENFORCEMENT & FIREFIGHTING MEDAL OF VALOR: